-Most freebies are only worth a few dollars.
-Occasionally there are freebies worth a bit more.
-However, you will never get a car, house or large value gift card for free - these are all freebie scams.
+Most freebies are only worth a few dollars, with the occasion one that's a bit more.
+However, you will never get a car, house, or large value gift card for free—these are all freebie scams.

 Get Your Freebies From Reliable Websites

-Big companies such as Walmart and Kraft give out a lot of free sample freebies.
-They want you to try their products hoping you will then go out and buy them.
-These big companies have the money to give out all these free samples.
-When a freebie for a Kraft product is offered, make sure that it's from the Kraft website.
+Some big companies give out a lot of sample freebies.
+They want you to try their products, hoping you'll then go out and buy them.
+These companies have the money to give out free samples.
+When a freebie for one of their products is offered, make sure that it's from their official website.
 You're never going to get a freebie that a website doesn't really have to give out.

 Smaller businesses do occasionally give out freebies.
 These are mostly low-cost items such as pens or magnets.
-If you see a freebie that's over $5 in value offered by a company that you've never heard of, then don't request the freebie.
+If you see one that's over $5 in value offered by a company that you've never heard of, it's best to avoid.

-While you want to make sure you're requesting freebies from a reliable website, you should also make sure you're finding your freebies on a reliable freebie website.
-Freebie communities are great because people will post and openly discuss freebies, helping everyone avoid freebie scams.
+While you want to make sure you're requesting freebies from a reliable website, you should also make sure you're finding your freebies on a reliable freebie site.
+Freebie communities are great because people will post and openly discuss deals, helping everyone avoid freebie scams.

 Don't Give Away Personal Information You Aren't Comfortable Sharing

 Most freebies require at a minimum that you provide your name and address.
-This is acceptable information to require because they need this information to mail the freebie to you.
-While there may be several other questions asked to get a freebie, I highly recommend that you only provide the information required to get the freebie.
-Any other non-required information that's asked is likely going to be used for marketing purposes only - in other words, more spam and junk mail.
+This is acceptable information to need because they must know how to mail the item to you.
+While there may be several other questions asked, it's highly recommended that you only provide the information required to get the freebie.
+You don't want to trade in your privacy for a freebie.
+Any other non-required questions are likely going to be used for marketing purposes only—in other words, more spam and junk mail.

 Many times when you request a freebie, the company will want your phone number and email address.
-This does not mean that the freebie is a scam but if you don't feel comfortable providing the information, then don't do it.
+This does not mean that the freebie is a scam but if you don't feel comfortable providing the information, or you don't have alternatives you can use just for potential spam, then don't do it.
 The same goes for any questions about your household or buying habits.